The Trusted Name in Elder Law and Estate Planning Since 1984

 #1 – People

 Who are the Important People in your life?
 Beginning with yourself, they also likely include your loved ones: your spouse if you are married, children and grandchildren if you have any, perhaps your parents, siblings or other relatives.
-Beyond these, however, “Important People” also could include charities, colleges or universities, or your faith community.
+Beyond these, “Important People” also could include the people impacted by the charities you support, your college or university, or your faith community.
 For some, “Important People” could even include pets.
 Spend some time thinking about the impact others have had on your life.
 Make a list and jot notes if you like.
 This is where the planning process truly begins.

 #2 – Property